gordonjaychan1/KataDataAnalysis/README.md

 Standard Deviation of Kata Scores vs. Number of Performers: make graph have annotations of kata names, add line of best fit

 put references and links

+put youtube video of one kata performance on welcome pg